Birth Small Talk

 Fetal monitoring information you can trust

 There is clear research evidence that women are not consistently informed that they have a choice of fetal heart rate monitoring method in labour, are not provided accurate information about the benefits and harms of each option, nor asked what they have decided.
 (I have written about this here.)
-A recent literature review about midwives’ experiences of providing care to women who decline recommended care caught my eye (Ford, et al., 2022).
-While the literature they explored was not about fetal heart rate monitoring, I saw significant overlap between the themes Ford and colleagues described and those from a previous paper that was about why maternity professionals choose certain forms of fetal heart monitoring (Chuey, et al., 2020).
-Let’s look to see what we can learn about why midwives (and by extension other maternity professionals) might not support women to have a choice when it comes to fetal heart rate monitoring in labour.
+A literature review about midwives’ experiences of providing care to women who decline recommended care caught my eye (Ford, et al., 2022).
+While the literature they explored was not about fetal heart rate monitoring, I saw significant overlap between the themes Ford and colleagues described and those from a previous paper that was about why maternity professionals use CTG monitoring (Chuey, et al., 2020).
+Let’s look to see what we can learn about why midwives (and other maternity professionals) might not support women to have a choice when it comes to fetal heart rate monitoring in labour.

 Comparing the two papers

 The earlier paper was the work of a team of researchers from Michigan, USA (Chuey, et al., 2020).
-They interviewed 41 nurses, midwives, and doctors, aiming to understand the facilitators and barriers to using intermittent auscultation for women considered to be low risk.
-Ford and colleagues’ literature review sought evidence from research specifically about the experiences of midwives who worked in continuity of care models as they provided care for women who chose care outside of recommendations (Ford, et al., 2022).
-The themes that seemed to overlap were these from Chuey et al.,
+They interviewed 41 nurses, midwives, and doctors, aiming to understand why using intermittent auscultation for women considered to be low-risk was uncommon.
+The other paper by Ford and colleagues was literature review.
+It sought evidence from research specifically about the experiences of midwives who worked in continuity of care models as they provided care for women who chose care outside of recommendations (Ford, et al., 2022).
+The themes that overlapped were these from Chuey et al.,

 • Fear of liability, and